jaipack17/write-ups/Optimizing 2D Curves/README.md

      if points[i] then
           local line = next - start

-          -- If the current point lies of the line if points[i]:Cross(line) == 0 then
+          -- If the current point lies on the line spanned by the vector if points[i]:Cross(line) == 0 then
                next = points[i]
           else